 - i.
 Students at the University are registered for one year of study.
 After a year has expired, students wishing to continue their studies at the University must renew their registration and pay such fees for renewal of registration as are prescribed by Council from time to time. - ii.
-Subject to exceptions approved by the dean, on the recommendation of the head of the department, a student may not enter for the master's examination in the same subject more than twice.
+Subject to exceptions approved by the dean, on the recommendation of the head of the department, a student may not enrol for the same module for a master's degree more than once.
 This applies to both modules and the dissertation. - iii.
-A student who is given permission by the dean, on the recommendation of the head of the department, to present himself or herself more than twice for the examination in the same department, must pay the full fees for this examination. - iv.
+Students who are given permission by the dean, on the recommendation of the head of the department, to present themselves more than once for an examination in the same department, must pay the full fees for this examination. - iv.
 Students enrolled for a master's degree must complete their studies within two years after first registering for the degree, except for programmes which requires a longer period. - v.
 Renewal of registration after the two year period is permitted only under special circumstances where the head of the department may give approval for a limited fixed extension of this period in terms of the set procedures.